Logo

 In Windows, drivers are stored as binary files with the .sys extension along with optional supplementary files with .inf and .cat extensions.

-A .cat catalogue file contains a list of cryptographic hash sums of all driver files.
-In Windows, installed drivers are usually stored in the %SystemRoot%System32drivers system catalogue, but they can also be stored in any other place.
+.cat files contain a list of cryptographic hash sums of all driver files.
+In Windows, installed drivers are usually located in the %SystemRoot%System32drivers system catalogue, but they can also be stored in any other place.
 After installation, a driver is loaded in the system and is ready to work.
 Some driver types require a reboot after installation.

 Drivers can be divided into user-mode and kernel-mode types depending on their mode of execution.